Last Updated September, 2020

 Another not so pleasant experience happened in Cambodia when everyone was trying to scam and fool us.
 It wasn’t really negative though, just very unpleasant.

-Overall, we had a fantastic one long year and can attest that the world is much nicer and kinder than media is trying to present.
+Overall, we had a fantastic one long year and can attest that the world is much nicer and kinder than the media is trying to present.

 Our Favorite Places